mhwgoo/fake_user_agent/README.md

 On your terminal, enter `fakeua`
 ![](/screenshots/new.png)

 In python script, just import the function.
-Every time you run your python script, the user agent is randomly chosen, so each time the value is different.
+Every time you run your python script, the user agent value is different.
 ```python
 from fake_user_agent.main import user_agent